 Only transfer credits that apply to the chosen program may be used toward graduation.
-Student must meet with an academic advisor to discuss options and track their academic progress.
+Students must meet with an academic advisor to discuss options and track their academic progress.

 The College has an appeal process for evaluation and transferability of a course or prior work or learning experience.
 The appeal begins with a written statement from the student within 60 days of the evaluation and is then presented to the appropriate Associate Dean.
 The Associate Dean will evaluate the written appeal.
 Official transfer credits will have a TR grade designation in the student data system and unofficial transfer credits will have a XA grade designation in the student data system.
 Transcripts may be sent via email to email@example.com or submitted to

 Admissions Office, Room MNB 02,

 Baltimore City Community College has signed joint enrollment and articulation agreements with the colleges and universities listed in the following chart.
 These agreements ensure that students who complete their associate’s degree can transfer with full junior standing in their programs at the transfer institution.

 ||Bachelor of Arts or Bachelor of Science